 Sounds good.
 But is all that halving staff as simple as that?
 We don’t think so.

 It’s important to understand that complex events with many variables behave in a complex, non-linear way.
 Bitcoin halving is undoubtedly a complex event.

 Even though we believe that halving will benefit the market in general and bitcoin in particular, even though we expect bitcoin to rise in the long run, we are alarmed by a widespread of hyper-optimistic forecasts about the bitcoin halving.

-For this article, we have consulted with Alex Faliushin, co-founder and CEO of CoinLoan, risk-analyst, and trader.
+For this article, we have consulted with Alex Faliushin, CEO of CoinLoan, risk-analyst, and trader.
 As a result, we’ve got three non-obvious tendencies that are worth taking into account when developing your crypto-strategy for the year 2020.

 This isn’t intended to be a market prediction or guidance on how to trade the market (no trading advice ever).
 But we want to help you think critically about your own analytical context and approach to the major market events.

 BTC Will Go to the Moon (Just Not So Fast)

 The scarcity effect will be felt not earlier than in six months.
 Don't be deceived by volatility following the date of halving; it will be triggered more by speculations than by fundamentals.
 We’ll observe short-term volatility just because everyone is very excited or very panicked, and after bitcoin halving date everything will return to normal.

 The price may reduce for a period bitcoin needs to accumulate a renewed confidence and understanding in the space.
 From a long perspective, this pause will help bitcoin grow even more.